halcon74/hello-world/README.md

 this sense it is similar to Gentoo which is not just another distro, but a *meta-distro*, or a *distro designer*, in which
 you must make all the decisions yourself and which gives you maximum flexibility.

-SCons also is good to learn what job a Gentoo (or Debian) maintainer of a package should do in order to make the
+SCons is also good to learn what job a Gentoo (or other distro's) maintainer of a package should do in order to get the
 package built correctly.
 I would like to write the SCons script so that maintainers do not have to patch it.

 In short, it turned into a project of learning more Python, SCons and Linux in general :)